redis/redis-doc/commands/lrange.md

 ## Out-of-range indexes

-Out of range indexes will not produce an error.
+Out-of-range indexes will not produce an error.
-If `start` is larger than the end of the list, an empty list is returned.
+If _start_ is larger than the end of the list, an empty list is returned.
-If `stop` is larger than the actual end of the list, Redis will treat it like the last element of the list.
+If _stop_ is larger than the actual end of the list, Redis will treat it like the last element of the list.

 @return